coby101/soft_sim.unparsers/README.md

 # soft_sim.unparsers
 Unparsers for outputting components of a soft_sim generatable application in various languages or formats

-As a general rule, each language is a .lisp file and is its own package. "unparse" methods should be written for various soft_sim objects, such as FORMULA, ATTRIBUTE, OPERATOR, CONSTRAINT and various data types.
+As a general rule, each language is a .lisp file and is its own package. `unparse` methods should be written for various `soft_sim` objects, such as `FORMULA`, `ATTRIBUTE`, `OPERATOR`, `CONSTRAINT` and various data types.

+Unparsers are needed by the various generators that will access `simian:*application*` data.
+For example, the simian.rails generator package loads unparsers for .rb, .js, .yml, .html, .css, .sql and english.
+The html-docs generator loads unparsers for .html, english and .dot (configuration files for GraphViz, the graphics generating application)

-Development and usage of the different unparsers require a lisp environment with the software.simian code base loaded.
+Development and usage of the different unparsers requires a lisp environment with the `software.simian` code base loaded.

-As a suggested starting point, here is a template for an example unparser for format "new"
+As a suggested starting point, here is a template for an example unparser for the format "new"

 BEGIN

-(defpackage simian.new-unparser
+`(defpackage simian.new-unparser
   (:nicknames :new)
   (:use :simian :cl)
   (:export #:comment